Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Boston Greats.

 Dining at the restaurant: Lincoln Tavern is open for indoor dining.

-Takeout: Takeout is available via phone, with delivery fulfilled by third-party apps.
+Takeout: Takeout is available via phone or third-party app.

 MIDA (South End)

-Chef/owner Douglass Williams knows perfect pasta.
-He spent years honing his skills with top Boston chefs Michael Schlow at Radius and then Jamie Bissonnette on the opening team for Coppa before opening this refined South End neighborhood spot.
-The house-made pasta with just the right bite stars in dishes such as the rich and classic carbonara and a hearty lasagna with fontina cheese and short rib.
-Come hungry for the feast of “Mangia Pasta Mondays,” which is also available for takeout and includes heaps of five different pastas with salad and bread on the side.
-Williams’s skills are getting recognition outside the city, too: In 2020, the James Beard Foundation made Williams a semifinalist in the Best Chef: Northeast category, with Food & Wine adding him to the list of their Best New Chefs the same year.
+Chef and owner Douglass Williams knows perfect pasta.
+He spent years honing his skills with top Boston chefs Michael Schlow at Radius and then Jamie Bissonnette on the opening team at Coppa before breaking off on his own with this refined South End neighborhood spot.
+The house-made pasta has just the right bite and stars in dishes such as a classic carbonara and a hearty lasagna with fontina cheese and short rib.
+Come hungry for the “Mangia Pasta Mondays” feast (also available for takeout) which includes heaps of five different pastas with salad and bread on the side.
+Williams’s skills are gaining recognition outside the city, too: In 2020, Food & Wine named him one of its Best New Chefs.
+That same year, the James Beard Foundation made him a semifinalist in the Best Chef: Northeast category; this year, he’s nominated for Outstanding Chef.

 Strega by Nick Varano (North End)

-Dining at the restaurant: Strega by Nick Varano is open for indoor dining.
+Dining at the restaurant: TRADE is open for indoor dining.

-Takeout: Order takeout by calling the restaurant, with delivery from third-party apps.
+Takeout: Takeout orders can be placed by calling the restaurant directly, with delivery from third-party apps.

 O Ya (The Leather District)

-Wife-and-husband restaurateurs Nancy and Tim Cushman pull out all the stops for their snug Japanese spot, set within a stunning historic fire station.
-Instead of a la carte options, diners savor a splurge-worthy nightly chef’s menu of sushi and cooked dishes that unfold over about 20 courses.
+Wife-and-husband restaurateurs Nancy and Tim Cushman pull out all the stops for their snug Japanese spot, which has earned numerous accolades since its 2007 opening, including a James Beard Award and high praise from The New York Times.
+Instead of a la carte options, diners savor a splurge-worthy nightly chef’s menu of sushi and cooked dishes that stretch for about 20 courses (though select favorites, such as the foie gras nigiri, can be requested separately).
 The nigiri, sashimi, and small plates might feature silky fish topped with white truffle or black olive puree, with chunks of king crab swimming in an uni bouillabaisse.
-It’s the kind of creative fare that has snagged the restaurant recognition as one of the world’s best sushi restaurants, along with a host of awards, notably named by The New York Times as the best new restaurant in 2008 a year after its opening.
+It’s the kind of creative fare that reflects Tim Cushman’s road-less-traveled approach to sushi chefdom—he began his career as a musician before traveling the world as a restaurant consultant, which included a memorable stint in Japan.

 Dining at the restaurant: O Ya is open for indoor dining.